 Electronic Plan Submission

-Residential projects: At this time, all residential building applications must be submitted digitally.
+Residential projects: All residential building applications must be submitted digitally.
 All electronic file submissions shall comply with the following requirements.
 Thoroughly review these requirements before e-mailing your application packet.
 Submittals that are not compliant may be rejected.

 Commercial projects: Please contact our office at 435-755-1650 for further information on commercial projects.
 A paper copy of your plans may be required, and arrangements will be made for you to drop off the plans at our office.

-- All application materials, listed below, must be sent together at the same time.
+- All application materials, listed below, must be sent together in one email.
 No partial applications will be accepted.

-- All documents must be in Portable Document Format (PDF), compressed to reduce file size
+- All documents must be in Portable Document Format (PDF), compressed to reduce the file size.

 - All text shall be easily readable when printed.
 Use a common font, such as Arial or Times New Roman, minimum font size 10pt.

 - All sheets shall be properly oriented so that they appear right side up on a computer monitor.

 - Security settings shall allow reviewers to markup, create notes, and insert/remove sheets.

 - Scanned documents must have a resolution of 300 dpi to ensure legibility.